gchq/stroom-docs/content/en/docs/user-guide/properties.md

 The file is in YAML format and the Stroom properties are located under the `appConfig` key.
 For details of the Drop Wizard configuration structure, see {{< external-link "here" "https://www.dropwizard.io/en/latest/manual/configuration.html" >}}.

-The file is split into three sections using these keys:
+The file is split into sections using these keys:

 * `server` - Configuration of the web server, e.g. ports, paths, request logging.
 * `logging` - Configuration of application logging
+* `jerseyClients` - Configuration of the various Jersey HTTP clients in use.
+See [Jersey HTTP Client Configuration]({{< relref "#jersey-http-client-configuration" >}}).
-* `appConfig` - The stroom configuration properties
+* `appConfig` - The stroom configuration properties.
+These properties can be viewed/modified in the user interface.

 The following is an example of the YAML configuration file: